Sketch-Based Anomaly Detection in Streaming Graphs: Edge Anomalies-Proofs

-\begin{proposition} Time complexity of Algorithm \ref{alg:AnoEdge-G} is $O(|\mathscr{E}|*n_r*n_b^2)$. \end{proposition} \begin{proof} Procedure \textsc{Edge-Submatrix-Density} removes rows (or columns) iteratively, and the total number of rows and columns that can be removed is $n_b + n_b - 2$.
+\begin{proposition} Time complexity of Algorithm \ref{alg:AnoEdge-G} is $O(|\mathscr{E}|*n_r*n_b^2)$.
+Memory complexity of Algorithm \ref{alg:AnoEdge-G} is $O(n_r*n_b^2)$. \end{proposition} \begin{proof} Procedure \textsc{Edge-Submatrix-Density} removes rows (or columns) iteratively, and the total number of rows and columns that can be removed is $n_b + n_b - 2$.
 In each iteration, the approach performs the following three operations: (a) pick the row with minimum row-sum; (b) pick the column with minimum column-sum; (c) calculate density.
 We keep $n_b$-sized arrays for flagging removed rows (or columns), and for maintaining row-sums (or column-sums).
 Operations (a) and (b) take maximum $n_b$ steps to pick and flag the row with minimum row-sum (or column-sum).
 Updating the column-sums (or rows-sums) based on the picked row (or column) again takes maximum $n_b$ steps.
 Time complexity of (a) and (b) is therefore $O(n_b)$.
 Density is directly calculated based on subtracting the removed row-sum (or column-sum) and reducing the row-count (or column-count) from the earlier density value.
 Row-count and column-count are kept as separate variables.
 Therefore, the time complexity of the density calculation step is $O(1)$.
 Total time complexity of procedure \textsc{Edge-Submatrix-Density} is $O((n_b + n_b - 2)*(n_b + n_b + 1)) = O(n_b^2)$.

 Time complexity to initialize and decay the H-CMS data structure is $O(n_r*n_b^2)$.
 Temporal decay operation is applied whenever the timestamp changes, and not for every received edge.
 Update counts operation updates a matrix element value ($O(1)$ operation) for $n_r$ matrices, and the time complexity of this step is $O(n_r)$.
 Anomaly score for each edge is based on the submatrix density computation procedure which is $O(n_b^2)$; the time complexity of $n_r$ matrices becomes $O(n_r*n_b^2)$.
-Therefore, the total time complexity of Algorithm \ref{alg:AnoEdge-G} is $O(|\mathscr{E}|*(n_r + n_r*n_b^2)) = O(|\mathscr{E}|*n_r*n_b^2)$. \end{proof}
+Therefore, the total time complexity of Algorithm \ref{alg:AnoEdge-G} is $O(|\mathscr{E}|*(n_r + n_r*n_b^2)) = O(|\mathscr{E}|*n_r*n_b^2)$.

-\begin{proposition} Memory complexity of Algorithm \ref{alg:AnoEdge-G} is $O(n_r*n_b^2)$. \end{proposition} \begin{proof} For procedure \textsc{Edge-Submatrix-Density}, we keep an $n_b$-sized arrays to flag rows and columns that are part of the current submatrix, and to maintain row-sums and column-sums.
+For procedure \textsc{Edge-Submatrix-Density}, we keep an $n_b$-sized arrays to flag rows and columns that are part of the current submatrix, and to maintain row-sums and column-sums.
 Total memory complexity of \textsc{Edge-Submatrix-Density} procedure is $O(4*n_b) = O(n_b)$.

 Memory complexity of H-CMS data structure is $O(n_r*n_b^2)$.
 Dense submatrix search and density computation procedure require $O(n_b)$ memory.
 For $n_r$ matrices, this becomes $O(n_r*n_b)$.
 Therefore, the total memory complexity of Algorithm \ref{alg:AnoEdge-G} is $O(n_r*n_b^2 + n_r*n_b) = O(n_r*n_b^2)$. \end{proof}